-The City anticipates receiving \$594,271 in Community Development Block Grant funds in Fiscal Year 2024-2025.
-Coupled with an availability of \$26,019 from previously closed out programs, the City will have an anticipated total of \$620,290 to spend during program year 2024-2025.
+1, 2025, the project and activity funding levels reflected in this Action Plan are based on the 2024-2025 HUD grants allocation levels outlined for City of Temecula as \$581,794 for CDBG Funds.
+Coupled with an availability of \$14,725 from previously closed out programs, the City will have an anticipated total of \$596,519 to spend during program year 2025-2026.
 The proposed breakdown of those funds can be found in the following sections.

-2024-2025 CDBG Program
+2025-2026 CDBG Program

-Public Service Activities Funding Allocated Assistance League of Temecula Valley - Operation School Bell Program \$ 7,682 Boys & Girls Club - Before & After School Care for Kids \$ 7,682 City of Temecula - Homeless Prevention & Diversion Program \$ 7,682 The Empowerment Center - Youth Mental Health Community Worker Fair Housing of Riverside County - Comprehensive Fair Housing \$ 7,682 Program \$ 20,000 Habitat for Humanity - Brush with Kindness Program \$ 7,682 Hospice of the Valleys - Senior Assistance Program Riverside Area Rape Crisis Center - Crisis Intervention & Support \$ 7,682 Services SAFE Family Justice Center - Temecula SAFE & Healthy Families \$ 7,682 Program \$ 7,682 Voices for Children - CASA Program \$ 7,682 Capital Improvement Activities Funding Allocated Temecula Public Works Dept. ADA Compliance Project \$ 412,295 Program Administration Funding Allocated City of Temecula: CDBG Administration \$ 118,854
+2023 2020 6550 1 108.4.11 Public Service Activities Funding Allocated Assistance League of Temecula Valley - Operation School Bell Program \$ 9,609 Boys & Girls Club - Before & After School Care for Kids \$ 9,609 City of Temecula - Homeless Prevention & Diversion Program \$ 9,609 Thessalonika Family Services (Mission Hope) - Hope Food Pantry Fair Housing of Riverside County - Comprehensive Fair Housing \$ 9,609 Program \$ 15,000 Hospice of the Valleys - Senior Assistance Program NORA (Nurture, Outreach, Resilience, Advocacy) - Crisis Intervention & \$ 9,609 Support Services SAFE Family Justice Center - Temecula SAFE & Healthy Families \$ 5,006 Program \$ 9,609 Voices for Children - CASA Program \$ 9,609 Capital Improvement Activities Funding Allocated Temecula Public Works Dept. ADA Compliance Project \$ 317,891 Habitat for Humanity Inland Valley - Critical Home Repair Program \$ 75,000 Program Administration Funding Allocated City of Temecula: CDBG Administration \$ 116,358

-As of the writing of this Draft Annual Action Plan, HUD has not yet released or notified the City of its official annual allocation of CDBG Funds.
-As recommended by the Finance Subcommittee at its meeting on February 13, 2024, and City Council approval at the public hearing on April 23, 2024, the Community Development Department will proportionally increase or decrease the project and activity funding budgets to conform with the final allocation amounts and prior year CDBG resources, except that the Comprehensive Fair Housing activity shall receive its determined \$20,000.
 The final Action Plan containing the final adjusted funding allocations to projects and activities will be posted to the City's CDBG webpage.
-If additional funds become available during the program year from unanticipated increases in appropriations, savings from completed projects or dropped projects, City staff will increase the funding of the Capital Improvement Activities included in the 2024-2025 Annual Action Plan.
+If additional funds become available during the program year from unanticipated increases in appropriations, savings from completed projects or dropped projects, City staff will increase the funding of the Capital Improvement Activities included in the 2025-2026 Annual Action Plan.
 No substantial amendments will be required for such an action.